For the latest updates on Hurricane Helene, follow AJC’s live coverage and hour-by-hour forecasts.

 While Helene’s heaviest impact will be felt along the Florida coast and in South Georgia, meteorologist Marshall Shepherd, director of the University of Georgia’s Atmospheric Sciences Program, said the latest forecasts are concerning and that most of Georgia should be busy preparing.
 The impacts in Atlanta could be comparable to or worse than Hurricane Irma in 2017, Shepherd said, which downed trees and caused widespread power outages in the metro area.

-Georgia Power, the state’s largest electric utility, and Georgia EMC, which represents 41 electric membership corporations primarily serving rural areas, both said they are monitoring the forecast and preparing to respond to any outages.
+Georgia Power, the state’s largest electric utility, and Georgia EMC, which represents 41 electric membership corporations primarily serving rural areas, both said they are monitoring the forecast and preparing to respond.
+Some areas were already experiencing power outages by Wednesday afternoon.

 In South Georgia, lashing winds and rain could devastate crops like cotton and pecans, which are in the middle of their harvest.
 While the storm will weaken as it moves inland, it will move quickly, meaning it’s expected to hold onto hurricane-force winds as it reaches metro Atlanta.